MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/send-push-notifications-to-your-apps-customers.md

 ###To measure notification performance

 1. When you create a notification, in the **Notification content** section, select the **Track app launch rate** checkbox.
 2. In your app, call the [ParseArgumentsAndTrackAppLaunch](https://msdn.microsoft.com/library/windows/apps/microsoft.services.store.engagement.storeservicesengagementmanager.parseargumentsandtrackapplaunch.aspx) method to notify Dev Center that your app was launched in response to a targeted notification.
-This method is provided by the Microsoft Store SDK.
+This method is provided by the Microsoft Store Services SDK.
 For more information about how to call this method, see [Configure your app to receive Dev Center notifications](../monetize/configure-your-app-to-receive-dev-center-notifications.md).

 ###To view notification performance